LearnersGuild/partners/Guiding Principles/Engagement.md

 Following is a set of strategies that exists at the _individual_ level: these are heuristics (rules of thumb) we agree to follow in our daily work and interactions with each other and with our stakeholders.

+## Four Personal Agreements

+In all interactions with each other and with our stakeholders we do our best to conduct ourselves with:

+* **Kindness:** Treating myself and others with dignity, respect and an open heart.
+* **Integrity:** Speaking my truth clearly and authentically.
+Keeping my word.
+Calling out and repairing my mistakes (even when no one is looking).
+* **Whole-heartedness:** Being present.
+Fully engaging in my work.
+Mind, body, heart and spirit.
+Not holding back.
+* **Full responsibility:** Assuming full ownership of our collective purpose and my role(s) in it.
+Never blaming or avoiding.

+Furthermore, we all share responsibility for holding each other accountable to these agreements.

 ## Own your Privilege (and ours)

 Because of our collective history, and the poor design of the social and economic systems we operate in: the dice are loaded.
 Racism, sexism, classism, homophobia are some of the many ways there is a systematic imbalance of power and privilege in our society.